nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

 ```
 ---
 # 4. **Creating the Application Context**
+The **Application Context** is the core container in Spring that holds
+- the configuration,
+- bean definitions,
+- and manages the lifecycle of the beans.

+In Spring Boot, the creation of the `ApplicationContext` is a critical step that
+determines the environment and structure of the application.

 ## **Types of Application Contexts in Spring Boot**

-Spring Boot uses different types of `ApplicationContext` implementations depending on the detected application type:
+Spring Boot uses different types of `ApplicationContext` implementations
+depending on the detected application type:

 1. **Servlet-Based Applications**:
   - **Context Used**: `ServletWebServerApplicationContext`